Substantial amounts of vegetables are thrown away before they even reach the grocery store.

 In the project, Axfoundation is responsible for developing new food products using residual flows that are currently not being utilized.
 The project is a part of Axfoundation’s program area Future Food and the tests will be conducted at Torsåker Farm.
 The developments are in the early stages, but the aim is to contribute to new innovative products from the year 2024.

-“Thanks to our test kitchens and our development team at Torsåker Farm, we have the ideal conditions to innovate food products that can be used by school kitchens, restaurants or be sold in regular grocery stores.” – Veronica Öhrvik, project manager for Future Food, Axfoundation
+“Thanks to our test kitchens and our development team at Torsåker Farm, we have the ideal conditions to innovate food products that can be used at for example school kitchens or senior homes.” – Veronica Öhrvik, project manager for Future Food, Axfoundation